Transient User and Developer Manual

 Key bindings in transient keymaps may be longer than a single event.
 After pressing a valid prefix key, all commands whose bindings do not begin with that prefix key are temporarily unavailable and grayed out.
 To abort the prefix key press C-g (which in this case only quits the prefix key, but not the complete transient).

 A transient prefix command can be bound as a suffix of another transient.
-Invoking such a suffix replaces the current transient state with a new transient state, i.e. the available bindings change and the information displayed in the popup buffer is updated accordingly.
+Invoking such a suffix replaces the current transient state with a new transient state, i.e., the available bindings change and the information displayed in the popup buffer is updated accordingly.
 Pressing C-g while a nested transient is active only quits the innermost transient, causing a return to the previous transient.

 C-q or C-z on the other hand always exits all transients.
 If you use the latter, then you can later resume the stack of transients using M-x transient-resume.